maheeniftikhar24/navttc-ceh-writeups/final-assessment/README.md

 Overall, I found the theory section manageable.
 If you've understood the concepts covered during the training instead of memorizing them, you should be able to complete it comfortably within the given time.

+## Practical Exam

+The practical exam carried **80 marks** and lasted **3.5 hours**.
+Like the theory exam, each student received a **different practical task**, making every assessment unique.

+After completing the practical task, candidates were called individually to **demonstrate their work** and answer questions during a **viva**.
+Since the demonstrations continued after the official exam time, female candidates were called first due to the late hours.

+In addition to completing the task, we were required to prepare **two separate reports**:

+1. **Detailed Technical Report (PDF):** Submitted to the examiner during the demo.
+It included the methodology, commands used, screenshots, findings, explanation of the vulnerability, remediation recommendations, and other technical details.

+2. **One-Page Written Report:** A handwritten summary submitted to the **NAVTTC assessor**, briefly describing the assigned task, the approach followed, and the outcome.

+The examiner reviewed the practical implementation, asked questions about the methodology, and assessed our understanding of the assigned task.
+Because of this process, many students, including myself, left around **7:30–8:00 PM**, even though the official assessment ended at **6:00 PM**.

+### My Practical Task

+The task assigned to me was:

+> **Write a simple SQL Injection payload to bypass login and explain why it works.**

+To remain within ethical and legal boundaries, I selected the intentionally vulnerable training application **http://testfire.net/** as my target.

+My approach included:

+* Verifying connectivity to the target using **ping**.
+* Performing service enumeration using **Nmap**.
+* Testing the login functionality.
+* Identifying the SQL Injection vulnerability.
+* Demonstrating authentication bypass using different SQL injection payloads.
+* Explaining why the payload worked and identifying the root cause of the vulnerability.
+* Documenting the findings in both the detailed technical report and the one-page summary report.